 Everybody loves snowmen, but not everyone lives where it snows.
 These meaty men can be made right in your own kitchen with your kids’ help.
 They are colorful, delicious and fun—what else do you need in a meaty man?

 Your kids and you can choose what kind of “grass” you want.
 We used arugula, but spinach or lettuce will work just great.
-Serve the men on mashed cauliflower if you want them at… Continue Reading
+Serve the men on mashed cauliflower if you… Continue Reading

 Sevan Matossian recently toured Reebok World Headquarters in Canton, Mass., to meet the new members of the CrossFit community.
 One of the executives is Chris Gallo, director of performance apparel, who shows off the breadth of Reebok’s commitment to sports with the company’s multiple courts, tracks, fields and exercise facilities, including Reebok CrossFit One.